Moving to Los Angeles – A Complete Guide

 - Silver Lake.
 If you’ve been looking for the best places to live in Los Angeles for singles, you’ve surely stumbled upon Silver Lake before.
 With rent that is significantly lower than the LA average, living alone here is actually feasible.
 As a bonus, with its hipster vibe, high walkability, and low crime rate, the area attracts all kinds of fun individuals.
 If you choose to move here, you’ll surely have no trouble making friends in the new state.

-Let’s face it, one of the reasons why you’re thinking about relocating here is the amazing weather, right?
-We don’t blame you, the climate here is definitely hard not to love.
+Let’s face it, one of the reasons why you should move here is the amazing weather.
+The climate here is definitely hard not to love.
 With mild to high temperatures all year long, and only a little bit of rain during the winter months, this is truly a heaven on earth for all outdoor enthusiasts.
+So the best time of the year to move here is anytime.
 Does visiting the beach in the middle of November sound crazy?
 It doesn’t to Californians!

 The daily mean temperature during the winter months revolves around 58°, while the summer sees the average daily temperatures of around 74°.
 In other words, unless you’re moving during winter months, be ready for some heat.